neondatabase/website/content/docs/guides/vercel-postgres-transition-guide.md

 - [Vercel announcement](https://vercel.com/blog/introducing-the-vercel-marketplace)
 - [Neon announcement](https://neon.tech/blog/leveling-up-our-partnership-with-vercel)

-**The transition requires no action on your part**.
-It will be performed automatically without any disruption to your applications.
-However, there's still lots to know when transitioning to a new platform and many questions you may want answers to.
+**No action is required on your part**.
+The transition will happen automatically without disrupting your applications.
+However, transitioning to a new platform can raise many questions.
 In this guide, we'll try to answer as many of those questions as possible.

 ## About the transition

 ### Why is this transition happening?

-Last year, Vercel added storage solutions to their platform, including Vercel Postgres (powered by Neon).
-In an effort to provide a wider variety of solutions and integrations for its customers, Vercel is moving to a different model.
-Instead of providing Vercel-packaged solutions, Vercel is launching the [Vercel Marketplace](https://vercel.com/marketplace), where you will be able to access a variety of first-party services that you can easily add to your Vercel project, including Neon Postgres.
+Last year, Vercel introduced Vercel Postgres (powered by Neon) as part of their platform.
+To provide a wider variety of solutions and integrations for its customers, Vercel is shifting to a different model.
+Instead of providing Vercel-managed solutions, Vercel is launching the [Vercel Marketplace](https://vercel.com/marketplace), where you can easily integrate first-party services, including Neon Postgres, into your Vercel projects.

-While Vercel Postgres was powered Neon, not all of Neon’s upgrades and features could be offered in Vercel Postgres.
-By transitioning from Vercel Postgres to Neon, developers will gain access to Neon's full suite of features and usage plans, providing a more powerful and flexible database experience.
+While Vercel Postgres is powered by Neon, it was not able to support all of Neon's upgrades and features.
+By transitioning to Neon Postgres, developers will gain  full access to Neon's feature set and usage plans, providing better database experience.
 Vercel's new Marketplace model makes this possible.

 ### When exactly will the transition happen?

 The transition will begin in November.
-It will be a phased migration, with Vercel Postgres stores automatically migrated over to Neon Postgres without any downtime or changes to infrastructure.
+It will be a phased migration, with Vercel Postgres stores automatically migrated over to Neon without any downtime.

 Until then, you can continue using Vercel Postgres as usual.

 ### Do you need to do anything for the transition?

 No, the transition will be automatic.
-Vercel will handle the migration of your Vercel Postgres stores to Neon Postgres.
+Vercel will handle the migration of your Vercel Postgres stores to Neon.
 Once the transition is complete, you will be able to manage your databases through the Neon Console.

 ### Will there be any downtime during the transition?